pragmint/open-practices/capabilities-maturity-assessment.md

 #### Automated Test Data Management

-1. **Mocked Data:** Automated tests rely on stubs and mocks for data setup; they don’t support complex integration-style testing.
+1. **Mocked Data:** Automated tests rely on stubs and mocks for data setup; they don't support complex integration-style testing.
 2. **Fragmented Static Data:** Automated integration-style tests are supported, but they rely on static test data that is often scattered across multiple sources.
 As a result, automated tests are difficult to maintain and update, and prone to failures when data is altered.
 3. **Scripted Data Seeding:** Automated tests use manual data seeding scripts to set up and tear down their data; they may not cover all production scenarios.
 4. **All Categories of Automated Tests Are Supported:** In addition to supporting scripted data seeding, ephemeral environments are easily created and torn down.
 They can be seeded with realistic synthetic data or production data that has sensitive information scrubbed from it.
 This enables advanced testing categories like performance, load, and anomaly detection.